Ports of Call

-Among the busiest airports in South America, Ezeiza Ministro Pistarini International Airport is the main gateway for travellers going to Argentina.
+Among the busiest airports in South America, Ministro Pistarini International Airport (also known as Ezeiza International) is the main gateway for travellers going to Argentina.
 Located 14 miles (22km) southwest of Buenos Aires, the facility handles 85 percent of Argentina's international flights, and serves nearly nine million passengers each year.

 Consistently voted among the best airports in South America by Skytrax, Ezeiza International Airport has a good selection of duty-free shops and authentic Argentinean restaurants, as well as massage services, a beauty spa, and a cigar bar.
 Transportation into Buenos Aires is provided by buses and taxis, bringing the tango halls and world-class theatres within easy reach.